aislingbrock/ms-carousel/README.md

 ## Custom Animations

 Custom animations may be defined in the `animations` option.
-These are functions may be called when the `goTo()` function is called.
+These are functions which may be called when the `goTo()` function is called.
 They are sould be defined as `function(carousel, slide, speed)` and should modify the `carousel.$slides` to achieve a transition to the correct slide.

 The following example defines a custom animation to fade between slides in `animations` and sets it as the animation to use in the `animation` option.
 ```html